Beginning diver courses generally limit emergency skill training to self rescue and tired diver assists. Why?

 Please Note: While we make every effort to ensure that the information appearing on our website is accurate and up-to-date, it is your responsibility to call Just Add Water at least 24 hours in advance to confirm date, time and meeting place.

-The cost for this course is $355, which includes textbook, dvd, slate and pocket mask.
+The cost for this course is $355, which includes course materials and pocket mask.
 Students are responsible for transportation, lodging, meals, dive site admission, and must supply the items listed below.

 Students are also responsible for supplying the following: